 “Founded in 1887, The Writer is one of the nation’s oldest magazines focusing on the craft of writing.”
 Published 12 times a year, The Writer includes featured articles, writing prompts, and writing tips.
 They also share upcoming writing contests.
 Click on The Writer to learn more.

-You might also be interested in Where Women Create Business, which is an invaluable guide for women business owners.
+You might also be interested in Where Women Create Business Magazine, which is an invaluable guide for women business owners.

 This wraps up my Top 5 Writing and Blogging Magazines list.
 Do you have a favorite writing or blogging magazine?
 Send me an e-mail and/or share your suggestions in the comments section below.